INSV Kaundinya

 INSV Kaundinya is an Indian navy sailing vessel constructed using sewn ship technique.
-Her design is based on a 5th century CE merchant ship depicted in the murals of cave 17 of Ajanta Caves complex.
+Her design is based on a 5th-century CE/AD merchant ship depicted in the murals of cave 17 of Ajanta Caves complex.

 It is named after Kaundinya (or Kaundinya I), who was a legendary first-century Indian mariner who sailed to Southeast Asia, married Queen Soma of Funan, which comprised most of the present day Cambodia.
 He became the second king of Funan kingdom.